Sector-F-Labs/ratatoskr/README.md

 ## 🧠 Why Ratatoskr?

-Inspired by the mythical squirrel that relays messages across realms, Ratatoskr is built to relay messages between users and intelligent systems, using Kafka as the messaging backbone.
+Inspired by the mythical squirrel that relays messages across realms, Ratatoskr is built to relay messages between users and intelligent systems, using simple pipe-based messaging as the backbone.

 ## 🤝 Contributing